Inoculation theory: History

-William McGuire set out to conduct research “on ways of inducing resistance to persuasion, under the impression that while much experimental work was being done on factors that increased persuasive effectiveness, little was being done on ways of producing resistance to persuasion”.
+William McGuire set out to conduct research on ways to encourage opposition to persuasion while others created experiments to do the opposite.
 McGuire was motivated to study inoculation and persuasion as a result of the aftermath of the Korean War.
+McGuire was concerned for those who were forced into certain situations which was the main inspiration for this theory.
 Nine US prisoners of war, when given the opportunity, elected to remain with their captors.
 Many assumed they were brainwashed, so McGuire and other social scientists turned to ways of conferring resistance to persuasion.
 This was a change in extant persuasion research, which was almost exclusively concerned with how to make messages more persuasive, and not the other way around.

 The theory of inoculation was derived from previous research studying one-sided and two-sided messages.
 One-sided messages are supportive messages to strengthen existing attitudes, but with no mention of counterpositions.
 One-sided messages are frequently seen in political campaigns when a candidate denigrates his or her opponent through "mudslinging".
 This method is effective in reinforcing extant attitudes of derision toward the opposition and support for the "mudslinging" candidate.
 If the audience supports the opposition, however, the attack message is ineffective.
 Two-sided messages present both counterarguments and refutations of those counterarguments.
 To gain compliance and source credibility, a two-sided message must demonstrate the sender's position, then the opposition's position, followed by a refutation of the opposition's argument, then finally the sender's position again.

 McGuire led a series of experiments assessing inoculation's efficacy and adding nuance to our understanding for how it works).
 Early studies limited testing of inoculation theory to cultural truisms, or beliefs accepted without consideration (e.g., people should brush their teeth daily).
 This meant it was primarily used toward the attitudes that were rarely, if ever attacked by opposing forces.
 The early tests of inoculation theory were used on non-controversial issues, (e.g. brushing your teeth is good for you).
 Few refute that brushing one's teeth is a good habit, therefore external opposing arguments against tooth brushing would not change one's opinion, but it would strengthen support for brushing one's teeth.
 Studies of inoculation theory currently target less popular or common attitudes, such as whether one should buy a Mac or a Windows-based PC computer or if one should support gay marriage.

 Implementing inoculation theory in studies of contemporary social issues (from mundane to controversial social issues), and the variety and resurgence of such studies, helps bolster the effectiveness and utility of the theory and provides support that it can be used to strengthen and/or predict attitudes.
-These later developments of the theory extended inoculation to more controversial and contested topics in the contexts of politics (see Compton & Ivanov, 2013), health, marketing, and contexts in which people have different pre-existing attitudes, such as climate change.
+These later developments of the theory extended inoculation to more controversial and contested topics in the contexts of politics, health, marketing, and contexts in which people have different pre-existing attitudes, such as climate change.
 The theory has also been applied in education to help prevent substance abuse.